Powerlearnproject/se-day1-assignment-HOPEMUSEO/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

-### Prompt Engineering
+ Prompt Engineering

-**Definition**: Prompt engineering is the practice of crafting and optimizing prompts or inputs to effectively interact with AI models, particularly language models like GPT.
+Definition: Prompt engineering is the practice of crafting and optimizing prompts or inputs to effectively interact with AI models, particularly language models like GPT.
 It involves designing queries or instructions that guide the AI to produce accurate, relevant, and useful responses.

 Importance in Interacting with AI Models